 Patent Box

-To benefit from the Patent Box a company must hold a qualifying IP right.
-Individuals and partnerships do not pay corporation tax so they cannot benefit.
+• To benefit from the Patent Box, a company must hold a qualifying IP right.
+Individuals and partnerships are not eligible as they do not pay corporation tax.

 The company must also have undertaken qualifying development by making a significant contribution to the creation or development of the patented invention, or a product incorporating the patented invention.
-Companies that hold an exclusive licence under a qualifying IP right can also benefit from the tax relief in some circumstances.
+Companies holding an exclusive licence under a qualifying IP right can also benefit from the tax relief in some circumstances.

-The Patent Box covers worldwide income – not just in the country where the patent is granted.
-It can be any of the following kinds:
+• The Patent Box covers worldwide income, and is not limited to the country where the patent is granted.
+This includes:

 • Income from selling patented products